anvngnguyen/CSCI-544/README.md

 <ul>
     <li>
-        Task 1: Implementing a standard Naive Bayes classfier with add-one smoothing to prevent the probability becomes 0 for unseen data
+        Task 1: Implementing a standard Naive Bayes classfier with add-one smoothing to prevent the probability becomes 0 for unseen word in the testing data
     </li>
     <li>
         Task 2: Experimenting by training the classifier with only 10% of the